andk123/andk123.github.io/posts/_posts/2019-12-23-ccontrol-as-inference.md

 ## Article

-For the complete review, implementation, experiment and analysis of our findings see the full article below.
+For the complete review, complete implementation, experiments and analysis of our findings see the full article below.

 <html>
 <head>